safaris since 1995

 Spend a full day in the Serengeti with game drives and a visit to the education centre for fascinating insights into the park.

-Second full day exploring the Serengeti - wildlife such as giraffe, impala, waterbuck, hippo, elephant, buffalo, lion, leopard, hyena, jackal and serval.
+Exploring the Serengeti - wildlife such as giraffe, impala, waterbuck, hippo, elephant, buffalo, lion, leopard, hyena, jackal and serval.

 From Serengeti either drive back to Arusha, or enjoy a scenic flight over the Rift Valley back to Arusha (flight cost not included).
 We do recommend the flight even though it adds cost.